dreamfony/dv/docroot/profiles/dv/modules/custom/dmt_mail/README.md

   - triggers:
     - system - mail service returns delivery error response
   - uc:
-    - system - sends a message to moderator with link to activity view
+    - sys - sends a message to moderator with link to activity view
-    - moderator - checks the validity of email address edits if necessary
+    - mod - checks the validity of email address edits if necessary
-    - moderator clicks Mark as Pending (Waiting to be sent)
+    - mod - clicks Mark as Pending (Waiting to be sent)
+    - sys - puts message in queue again

 Mark as Pending (Waiting to be sent) [p_waiting] | [p_delivery_error] -> [p_waiting]